metaplex-foundation/developer-hub/src/pages/inscription/faq.md

 ## How do I inscribe new NFTs?

-New NFTs can be inscribed by first minting through a creation tool (we recommend [Creator Studio](https://studio.metaplex.com/) and [Sol Tools](https://sol-tools.io/)).
+New NFTs can be inscribed by first minting through a creation tool (recommended tools are [Creator Studio](https://studio.metaplex.com/) and [Sol Tools](https://sol-tools.io/)).
 After minting, these new NFTs will now be listed on the Inscription UI and via the CLI tool.